Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-Ryu \& Jones 1a Shock Tube solution \citep{ryu_jones_1995} is a less common test for MHD codes.
+\paragraph{Ryu \& Jones 1a Shock Tube} Figure \ref{fig:rj-1a} shows the Ryu \& Jones 1a Shock Tube solution \citep{ryu_jones_1995} which is a less common test for MHD codes.
 However, in our experience, it is an excellent problem for debugging due to its relatively simple structure, which is easy to examine manually.
 The lack of any spikes and the presence of multiple types of strong shocks also make it a good diagnostic test for over/undershoot of the solution near discontinuities.